Mark Cavendish: 2021

-In April he took his first four professional victories since 2018, winning stages 2, 3, 4 and 8 of the Tour of Turkey.
-In June he took another win in the fifth and final stage of the Tour of Belgium, triumphing over a field which included such names as Caleb Ewan, Tim Merlier, Pascal Ackermann, Dylan Groenewegen and Nacer Bouhanni.
+Having recorded his first podium finish since 2019 with a second-place finish to Tim Merlier at the Grote Prijs Jean-Pierre Monseré, Cavendish took his first four professional victories since 2018 in April, winning stages 2, 3, 4 and 8 of the Tour of Turkey.
+In June he took another win in the fifth and final stage of the Tour of Belgium, triumphing over a field which included such names as Caleb Ewan, Merlier, Pascal Ackermann, Dylan Groenewegen and Nacer Bouhanni.
 Cavendish's teammate, Sam Bennett had an increasingly strained relationship with the team's management, and when Bennett was ruled out of the Tour de France following a training injury, Cavendish was drafted in as the team's lead sprinter.
 He won stages four, six, ten and thirteen of the Tour, bringing his total of Tour de France stage victories to 34, making him the joint record holder for Tour stage wins along with Eddy Merckx.
-On the race's final stage to the Champs-Élysées, Cavendish missed out on the win, finishing third behind Wout van Aert and Jasper Philipsen, however he won the points classification for the second time in his career, ten years after his first win in 2011.
-Cavendish was backed by the "strongest sprint train in the race" with Michael Mørkøv as his lead-out man.
+On the race's final stage to the Champs-Élysées, Cavendish missed out on the win, finishing third behind Wout van Aert and Jasper Philipsen.
+He won the points classification for the second time in his career, ten years after his first win in 2011.
+Cavendish was backed by the "strongest sprint train in the race" with Michael Mørkøv as his lead out man.